PubInv/moonrat/README.md

 ## Motivation

 By building a small, portable, intelligent incubator that can maintain constant elevated temperature, a variety of biological experiments and assays can be performed "in the field" without having access to a electric grid power.

 ## Origin

 This is an offshoot of the [Rapid E. coli project](https://github.com/PubInv/rapid-e-coli).
 It is an attempt to build a better, smaller, more intelligent portable incubator that the Armadillo, described [elsewhere](http://jhe.ewb.org.au/index.php/jhe/article/view/127) and buildable from an [instructable](https://www.instructables.com/id/Portable-Petrifilm-Incubator-for-Inexpensive-In-Fi/).

 ## Current Design

 Our current design uses a soup thermos to have good insulation.
 3D printed parts hold the Petrifilms inside the thermos and way from the metal edges.
 Additional parts hold the heating cloth and thermometer, which our powered and sensed by an external Arduino.

 ![IMG-2511](https://user-images.githubusercontent.com/5296671/130527922-66cce437-a89f-4815-a980-bc79295f1a5a.JPG)

 Our previous design use a "casette" which is bolted to the inside of the lid of a thermos bottle, shown below.
 Our circuit is on a breadboard, and we have not yet designed the enclosure for the electronics integrated into the cap or as a holder for the bottle.
 We use a 3D printed bracket to hold the Thernos bottle.
 We believe this is the most compact design which will be thermally efficient.

+## Fundamental Modularity: The 6-wire appliance

+The electronic elements of this incubator can be separated into two modules.
+As usual, identifying this modularity allows improvements in our ability to evolve the design.
+The heat-insulation thermos is a third module.

+Call the part that goes into the thermos the "appliance" and the parts that are outside it the "controller".
+The appliance consists of a heating element and a thermometer, the wires and a connector.
+The controller consists of a microcontroller, an electronic power circuit, and some means of programming the controller, all packed into an enclosure.

+The "appliance" needs only 6 wires:
+1. GND (ground, nominally voltage 0.)
+2. +12V PWR (the heating elements requires approximately 12V power.)
+3. HEAT ON (Vin)
+4. +5V (for the thermometer).
+5. SIG -- data from the digial "one-wire" format
+6. UNK - a final wire is included for future functionality that is unknown right now.

+These (esp. the power) should probably be rated for 2 amps, but in practice 1 amp is probably good enough.

+We have not yet chosen the connector, but we would like the connector to be of minimal width, so, for example, a 3x2 JST layout would be better than 6 pins in line.

 ### Previous designThermos Bottle in Bracekt With Battery in Place